Here are common questions about ArcGIS Community Analyst.

 Why can I find certain ZIP Codes when I use Find Location but not when I search for them as standard geographies?

-The United States Postal Service designates some ZIP Codes as non-residential.
-These ZIP Codes might represent post office boxes or be assigned to a specific organization.
-Because demographic data is not associated with non-residential ZIP Codes, they can't be selected as a standard geography for mapping or reporting purposes.
+The United States Postal Service designates some ZIP Codes as nonresidential.
+These ZIP Codes may represent post office boxes or be assigned to a specific organization.
+Because demographic data is not associated with nonresidential ZIP Codes, they can't be selected as a standard geography for mapping or reporting purposes.

-- Export to Excel will not work from any workflow e.g. Color-Coded Maps, Smart Maps Search, Suitability Analysis, Comparison Reports, Business and Facilities Search.
+- Export to Excel will not work from any workflow—for example, Color-Coded Maps, Smart Map Search, Suitability Analysis, Comparison Reports, and Business and Facilities Search.

-- Image option under Create PDF or Image will not work.
+- Image option under Create PDF or Image does not work.

-- You will be able to create and save custom Infographic templates and run them for your sites, but you will not be able to export them.
+- You can create and save custom infographic templates and run them for your sites, but you cannot export them.

-- You can import an Excel spreadsheet of addresses or latitude/longitude locations using Maps > Add Data > Import File.
+- You can import an Excel spreadsheet of addresses or latitude/longitude locations by clicking Maps > Add Data > Import File.

-- You can import a shapefile polygon and point data using Maps > Add Data > Import File.
+- You can import a shapefile polygon and point data by clicking Maps > Add Data > Import File.

-- You can create a web map in ArcGIS and access your map for viewing and analysis using Maps > Add Data > Web Maps and Layers.
+- You can create a web map in ArcGIS and access your map for viewing and analysis by clicking Maps > Add Data > Web Maps and Layers.

-- You can create a feature layer in ArcGIS and access it using Maps > Add Data > Custom Data Setup.
+- You can create a feature layer in ArcGIS and access it by clicking Maps > Add Data > Custom Data Setup.

-To learn about the data available, visit Data.
+To learn about the data available, visit Data in Community Analyst.

-No, only the data from the currently selected country will be included in your reports or analysis.
-For example, if United States is the currently selected country, and you have a site part of which is in Canada, a report run for the site will only include data for the portion of the site that falls within the United States.
-You can use the country drop-down to change the country.
+No, only the data from the currently selected country or area will be included in your reports or analysis.
+For example, if the United States is currently selected and part of your site is in Canada, a report run for the site will only include data for the portion that falls within the United States.
+You can use the drop-down menu to change the country or area.

-In the Employment Infographics panel, how are the percentage of White Collar, Blue Collar and Other employment calculated?
+In the Employment Infographics panel, how are the percentages of White Collar, Blue Collar, and Other employment calculated?